Jump to navigation

 All updates require approval from CMS prior to their implementation.
 Once approved the Department will load rates in the interChange (iC) with a July 1, 2018 effective date.
 The Department will provide updates on this page and through provider bulletins when CMS approval is received, rates have been loaded and mass adjustments have occurred.
 Links to current information regarding rates increases are provided below.
 Rates are currently being updated and will posted on this page with ATB and TRI on June 1, 2018.

 FY2018-19 Annual Across-the-Board (ATB) and Targeted Rate Increases for HCBS Waivers

 The Department received approval from Centers for Medicare & Medicaid Services (CMS) for the Alternative Care Facility targeted rate increase.
 The ACF rate will increase by 25% to $64.90 effective October 1, 2018.
-The updated rates are being loaded into the interChange.
+The updated rates have been loaded into the interChange and HCBS fee schedules have been updated to include these increases..
 Providers will not have to submit adjustments to claims to receive the increased payment unless the usual and customary charges are less than the new rate effective October 1, 2018.

 HCBS services receiving targeted rate increases include: